 The idea is to plan your work and work your plan.
 Use your planning document to guide you in your training.
 Don’t worry if things don’t work out as planned.
 You are learning how to learn and how to improve.
 This is the learning process in action.
 The plan should be a source of inspiration.
 If your plan does not inspire you to work on the training performance, then update the plan or forget the training.
 Nobody learns by force.

 The check step is the most important step in the learning process.
 If you are developing policies and procedures checking is the step when you implement your work.
-For training it’s the same thing, it’s when we deliver the training and test the learning objectives of the plan (remember they should be expressed as testable elements).
+For training it’s the same thing, it’s after we deliver the training, we need to test for the learning objectives of the plan (remember they should be expressed as testable elements).

-Do the checking as soon as there is something to check.
+Perform the checking as soon as there is something to check.
 Don’t wait.
-The earlier we collect feedback about the learning process the earlier we can make changes to correct our learning delivery problem before it gets any worse.
+The earlier we test the feedback about the learning process the earlier we can make changes to correct our learning delivery problem before it gets any worse.

 In a learning environment with a lot of interaction this should be real easy.
 Ask questions that test each participant for the learning objective.
 Note whether the students are learning or not.
 If not, and their training performance is poor, we need to Act.